thiagorossener/jekflix-template/docs/features.md

 Check it out a sample [here](https://jekflix.rossener.com/feed.xml).

-## Disqus
+## Comments

 *(Optional)*

-Jekflix Template implements the Disqus plugin, allowing visitors to comment in posts.
+The comments are handled by [Welcomments](https://welcomments.io/) who generates pre-rendered static HTML comments for Jekyll, Hugo, and Eleventy.

-See the [docs](settings.md#disqus_username) to configure it.
+See the [documentation](https://welcomments.io/docs) to learn more.

 ## Featured post